darkreader/darkreader/README.md

 (for Filter and Filter+ modes)
 *(please, preserve alphabetical order by URL, use short selectors, preserve code style)*.

-Please note, that merged changes to these files are automatically delivered to all users **within 15 minutes**.
+~~Please note, that merged changes to these files are automatically delivered to all users **within 15 minutes**.~~ Config syncing was disabled, cause GitHub team doesn't allow using GitHub as a CDN.
+Storing these files and making requests to other resources will be expensive and look suspicious.

 ### Using Dev Tools